The MCAT has three multiple-choice sections. The exam sections are as follows:

 Important Note: The AAMC (American Association of Medical Colleges) has been reviewing the content of the MCAT and they tentatively plan to administer a new exam as early as 2015.
 This updated MCAT will cover the above mentioned topics but will also examine basic knowledge of 1) Biochemistry and 2) Statistics.
 Therefore a course in each of these areas is strongly recommended.

 The new exam will also examine concepts relating to the behavioral and socio-cultural determinants of health care, so during your career, we suggest you consider taking a sociology course and a psychology course.
+For further details on the new exam visit AAMC: Whats on the MCAT2015 Exam?

 The DAT is a computerized exam that tests students on the natural sciences (Biology, General Chemistry, and Organic Chemistry), perceptual ability, reading comprehension, and quantitative reasoning.
 Each section is scored on a scale of 1 (lowest) to 30 (highest) with a score of 17 indicating average performance.
 The exam usually takes about 4 hours and 15 minutes to complete.
 You will receive your scores immediately upon completing the exam; however, it usually takes about two to three weeks for the dental schools you’ve selected to receive the scores.
 If you are unhappy with your performance, you must wait 90 days before you can retake the exam.